Vulcalien/libsimplegba/README.md

 used to interface with the GBA hardware hiding some of the complexity and low-level details.

-The library focuses on ease without reducing efficiency: most of the functions are implemented as *inline functions*, meaning under most circumstances they are just as efficient as writing to the hardware registers directly.
+The library focuses on ease of use without sacrificing efficiency: most of the functions are implemented as *inline functions*, meaning that under most circumstances they are just as efficient as writing to the hardware registers directly.

 ## Modules
-*libsimplegba* is composed of many modules, each specializing in a specific hardware component or task.
+*libsimplegba* is composed of various modules, each specializing in a specific hardware component or task.

-Here is the list of modules available (and corresponding headers):
+Here is the list of modules available (and their corresponding headers):
 ```
 Misc
     Base                <base.h>